arco1847/OrangeHRM/README.md

-# OrangeHRM
-# Performance & Security Testing of OrangeHRM
+# OrangeHRM : Performance & Security Testing

 ## 📌 Project Overview
 This project was part of the **Software Testing and Quality Assurance (STQA)** course, focused on evaluating the **performance** and **security** of the OrangeHRM application, an open-source HR management system.